awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

 1. In the connector's network configuration menu, configure domain suffix values for the DNS suffix search list\.

-1. If your environment uses a web proxy to reach the Internet, configure that now\.
+1. If your environment uses a web proxy to reach the internet, configure that now\.

 1. Before leaving the connector console, use ping to verify network access to the following targets inside and outside your LAN:
    + Inside your LAN, to your Hyper\-V hosts and SCVMM by hostname, FQDN, and IP address
    + Outside your LAN, to AWS

 ## Step 3: Download and Install the Hyper\-V/SCVMM Configuration Script<a name="script"></a>